Kuree/Sims4Tools/README.md

 Current Version
 ----

-[0.4.1] is the most recent version.
-The [main repository] is not being maintained at this point in time.
+[0.4.2] is the most recent version.
+The [main repository] is not being maintained any more.

 Contributors
 -----------

-Roughly in chronological order -- [full details here] (https://github.com/pboxx/Sims4Tools/graphs/contributors)
+Roughly in chronological order -- [full details here] (https://github.com/s4ptacle/Sims4Tools/graphs/contributors)

 * Peter Jones - Main author of s3pe/s3pi
 * [Rick] - a pioneer in TS4